MultiSafepay/docs/content/api/orders/discount-unit-price.md

 ---
 {{< description >}}
 ### Discount with unit price
-For [post-payment methods](/payments/methods/billing-suite/), add discounts as a unit price.
+For [pay later methods](/payments/methods/billing-suite/), add discounts as a unit price.
 The example request is for a 20% discount on all unit prices.

 No negative order rule is created, which avoids the refund conflict that can arise if you add discounts as separate discount rules or order rules.